A Travel Price Comparison for United States of America New Orleans vs. Colorado Springs for Food, Nightlife, Families, and Couples

 New Orleans is a popular choice for travelers.
 Make sure you visit the old town while you're here.
 It will give you the chance to have new experiences.
 Five days may feel like too much time unless you plan to do a lot of relaxing.

-The friendly mountain town of Colorado Springs offers museums and nightlife.
+The outdoorsy mountain town of Colorado Springs offers museums and nightlife.
 Make sure you spend some time hiking while you're in the area.
 Five days may feel like too much time unless you plan to do a lot of relaxing.
 The length of your trip often depends on your style of travel.

 A week in New Orleans or Colorado Springs?